-A competitive enzyme immunoassay for screening and quantitative analysis of Tetrodotoxin (TTX) in fish and shellfish.
+EuroProxima Tetrodotoxin is a competitive enzyme immunoassay for quantitative analysis of tetrodotoxin in fish and shellfish.

 Tetrodotoxin (TTX) and its analogues belong to a group of neurotoxins that are produced by various marine bacteria.
 The toxin can accumulate in certain species of fish, different marine bivalves (clams, oysters and mussels) and gastropods.
 Due to the worldwide increase in water temperature TTX has appeared also in the European waters.
 TTX has been recently detected in seafood harvested in the United Kingdom, Portugal, Spain, Greece and the Netherlands.
 The ingestion of contaminated seafood can have fatal consequences.
 On the cellular level TTX causes blockage of voltage-gated sodium channels that leads to alteration of neuronal functions and muscle paralysis.
 Death can occur due to heart or respiratory failure.
 The majority of the poisoning cases have been caused by the consumption of pufferfish contaminated with TTX in Japan, where a limit of 2000 µg/kg (ppb) was set for fish.
 As for now there are no maximum limits for TTX in the European Union.
 According to the recent European Food Safety Authority Scientific Opinion the concentration of TTX and its analogues of 44 μg/kg in shellfish meat should not result in adverse effects in humans.

 |Microtiter plate with 96 wells (12 strips with 8 wells each).

 |For mentioned matrices fast and efficient extraction methods are included in the kit description.

 |1 h 30 min (20 - 25 °C)